-As tolerance to these drugs build, the next step is increasing the dosages.
+As tolerance to these drugs builds, the next step is increasing the dosages.
 The person begins to acquire and consume more of these drugs and soon this begins to control the focus of his (or her) entire life.
-This is when Narconon services are needed to help a person escape from this trap.
+This is when the Narconon program can help a person escape from this trap.

-Narconon Services Help Rescue Thousands Of People A Year
+Narconon Helps Rescue Thousands Of People A Year

-Around the world, there are fifty Narconon centers that provide the healing, holistic Narconon drug rehabilitation program.
-This is a long-term program that utilizes no drugs in the treatment of addiction, as so many other programs do.
-Each person is helped to detoxify the residues of past drug use, a proven aid to reducing cravings, and learn how to communicate clearly and solve life’s problems again.
+Around the world, there are dozens of rehabilitation centers that provide the healing, holistic Narconon drug rehabilitation program.
+This is a long-term program that does not use substitute drugs as treatment of addiction, as many other programs do.
+Each person is helped to detoxify the residues of past drug use, a proven aid in reducing cravings, and to learn how to communicate clearly and solve life’s problems again.
 Without restoring skills like these and several others, a person may struggle daily to resist temptation.
 A challenge or a problem may tempt him to return to drug abuse unless he has learned how to address problems and overcome them.

 Sobriety Is Achievable

-Other rehabs seek to keep a person in compliance with a treatment program by continually medicating him with methadone, buprenorphine or anti-anxiety drugs like Xanax.
+Other rehabs may seek to keep a person in compliance with a treatment program by continually medicating him with methadone, buprenorphine or anti-anxiety drugs like Xanax.
 But the person treated in this way does not get the chance to see what it is like to be sober again.
 He or she is still chained to a drug habit.
 When withdrawal can be made tolerable, when life skills can be learned again, when morals and personal integrity can be restored, there is every reason to reach out toward sobriety and no reason to think that one must remain addicted.
-Call Narconon services at 1-800-775-8750 to get started.